 ANNA KARELL was born in Peru, where she earned an associate’s degree in Psychology at Rico Palma University.
 She has taken several courses at Miami-Dade College toward her Child Development Associate certification.
 Anna has been part of the Temple Judea family since 1998.
 During that time she has taught all ages of preschoolers.

 JEANNIE NEGRET is originally from New York but has called Florida home for over 25 years.
 She is excited to be a part of the team of dedicated and talented teachers at The Margaux School.
 She brings her genuine passion, patience and over 10+ years of classroom experience with her.
-Jeannie graduated from Florida International University with a Bachelors of Science and is Montesorri certified in Early Childhood.
+Jeannie graduated from Florida International University with a Bachelors of Science and is Montessori certified in Early Childhood.
 She finds joy and fulfillment in contributing to children’s early learning experiences and enjoys watching them grow and flourish.

 JACKIE PEREZ was born and raised in Miami, FL.
 She received her bachelors of science from Florida International University in Recreational Therapy.
 After working many years at the Margaux school, she decided to go back to school and completed her Masters in Early Childhood Education.
 Her passion is in child development and watching children learn and grow.
-Some of her hobbies include painting, being outdoors and near the ocean.
+Some of her hobbies include painting, being outdoors and spending time near the ocean.